rursache/ToDoList/README.md

 - [ ] watchOS complications + sync improvements
 - [ ] Reload notifications after user gave push permissions if initially declined

-### Known issues
-- [ ] Currently Realm does not support arm64 architecture and might not compile.
-This must be fixed by Realm - [Issue #6684](https://github.com/realm/realm-cocoa/issues/6684)

 ## Communication
 - If you **found a bug**, open an [issue](https://github.com/rursache/ToDoList/issues).
 - If you **have a feature request**, open an [issue](https://github.com/rursache/ToDoList/issues).